Written by Anne Haward

 The Windows

 Many of the windows were damaged during World War II and no record remains of the windows installed at the time of the 1870s restoration.
 As Rosemary Rutherford went on to become a stained glass artist, whose work is becoming increasingly recognised, we are fortunate in having four of her windows.
 The 15th c. perpendicular East window depicts the Resurrection, with the sorrowing women and disciples in the lower part of the lights, and in the upper joyfully recognising the Risen Lord.
 The glass in the three single light windows in the south wall commemorate members of the Rutherford family and dates from the mid 20th c.
-From east to west they portray the Raising of Lazarus, Christ washing the Disciples’ feet and Christ and the Woman of Samaria.
-This last is in paler tones, as Rutherford’s strong dark colours had led to local complaints that the Chancel was becoming too dark.
-In all four windows the head of Christ seems to be derived from the austere features of her father.
+From east to west they portray the Raising of Lazarus, Christ and the Woman of Samaria and Christ washing the Disciples’ feet.
+The centre window is in paler tones, as Rutherford’s strong dark colours had led to complaints that the Chancel was becoming too dark.
+In all four of her windows the head of Christ seems to be derived from the austere features of her father.

 In the Nave the 14th c. low side transom window shows our two patrons, St Mary in the upper light and St Leonard in the lower.
 This and the War Memorial Window of St Michael and St George, with its vivid contemporary detail of servicemen, are by Whitefriars.
 The colourful Epiphany window at the east end of the North Aisle is by G.E.R.Smith.